m5stack/m5-docs/docs/en/uiflow/data_structure.md

 #### Instructions
->Add a create list to create an array, add some elements to the array, call iteratively or otherwise
+>Add a create list to create an array, add some elements to the array, call elements iteratively or by using other methods

 ><img src="/image/Operation/List_user.gif" width="50%">